grig23/primetime.en/help/digital-rights-management/RBOP/about-rbop.md

 ---
 description: Resolution-based output protection (RBOP) is a mechanism that provides output protection based on the vertical pixel count of the content.
-seo-description: Resolution-based output protection (RBOP) is a mechanism that provides output protection based on the vertical pixel count of the content.
-seo-title: RBOP Overview
 title: RBOP Overview
-uuid: 57219331-d949-443c-88b3-6f714ab6c82e
 ---

 # RBOP Overview {#rbop-overview}